Standards of Conduct

 The gorges on our Ithaca campus are a beautiful part of our landscape, but they also present very real hazards.
 Above all, stay on the trails and do not swim.
 Swimming in the gorges is dangerous and illegal.
 Safe swimming alternatives abound in our area of abundant natural beauty.
 Learn more on our gorge safety website.

-If you are based in Ithaca, please make sure you have the following numbers in your cell phone or readily available, so assistance always is at your fingertips.
+If you are based in Ithaca, please make sure you have the following numbers and apps in your cell phone or readily available, so assistance is always at your fingertips.

 - Emergencies and Crime: call 911 from any phone on campus for emergencies and to report crime.
 Call Cornell Police (24/7) on the Ithaca campus at 607.255.1111 to report emergencies from a cell phone, or for non-emergency assistance.